Afternoon Express: History

 On 18 February 2015, a press release from SABC 3, stated that their longest running talk show, Three Talk, would come to an end on 20 April 2015.
-This comes after host of the show, Noleen Maholwana-Sangqu, announced her retirement after 12 years of service, however, other reports say the show had been cancelled due to low ratings.
+This comes after host of the show, Noeleen Maholwana-Sangqu, announced her retirement after 12 years of service, however, other reports say the show had been cancelled due to low ratings.
 In April 2015, SABC 3 announced that Afternoon Express would take its place.
 The channel started broadcasting the show live on 4 May 2015.